uegamiw/myLLM/README.md

 1. Run the application:
    - If using the Python script: `python myLLM.py`
    - If using the binary: Double-click the executable file

-2. The main window will open with the following components:
-   - Prompt template buttons
-   - System message input (for Claude models)
-   - Prompt input area
-   - Model selection radio buttons
-   - Send and Append buttons
-   - Progress bar
-   - Response output area

-3. (Optional) Select a prompt template using the buttons at the top
+2. (Optional) Select a prompt template using the buttons at the top
-4. Enter your prompt in the text area
+3. Enter your prompt in the text area
-5. Select a model using the radio buttons
+4. Select a model using the radio buttons
-6. Click "Send" or use the shortcut (Ctrl+Return or Cmd+Return) to generate a response
+5. Click "Send" or use the shortcut (Ctrl+Return or Cmd+Return) to generate a response
-7. The response will appear in the output area
+6. The response will appear in the output area
-8. Use the "Append" button (↑) or Alt+Return to add the response to your prompt for continued conversation
+7. Use the "Append" button (↑) or Alt+Return to add the response to your prompt for continued conversation

 ### Shortcuts